Yamao1/task/README.md

 P.S.
-for reCAPTCHA use "APP_URL=http://task" in .env
+for reCAPTCHA use domain name  "http://task"